rust-lang/book/src/ch05-03-method-syntax.md

 Notice that unlike before, `*self` now has own permissions.
 We are allowed to call an owned-self method like `max`.

 You might wonder: why doesn't Rust automatically derive `Copy` for `Rectangle`?
 Rust does not auto-derive `Copy` for stability across API changes.
-If the author of the `Rectangle` type decided to add a `name: String` field, then all client code that relies on `Rectangle` being `Copy` would suddenly get rejected by the compiler.
-To avoid that issue, API authors must explicitly add `#[derive(Copy)]` to indicate that they expect their type to always be `Copy`.
+Imagine that the author of the `Rectangle` type decided to add a `name: String` field.
+Then all client code that relies on `Rectangle` being `Copy` would suddenly get rejected by the compiler.
+To avoid that issue, API authors must explicitly add `#[derive(Copy)]` to indicate that they expect their struct to always be `Copy`.

 To better understand the issue, let's run a simulation.
 Say we added `name: String` to `Rectangle`.
 What would happen if Rust allowed `set_to_max` to compile?